MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/get-started-search-in-sharepoint-online.md

 ## Step 1: Prepare for Microsoft Search in SharePoint

 Users can only find SharePoint content that's been indexed.
 Microsoft Search uses the same index for SharePoint content as classic search does, and SharePoint content is crawled and indexed automatically.

-It's possible to hide certain site content from search, or limit which users can find it by searching, and this applies to both search experiences.
-[Learn how to limit which site content that can be found](https://docs.microsoft.com/sharepoint/make-sure-content-can-be-found).
+Follow the guidelines to [set up Microsoft Search](set-up-microsoft-search.md).

 If your organization will use both classic search and Microsoft Search in SharePoint, [learn how to avoid impact from classic search settings on Microsoft Search in SharePoint](https://docs.microsoft.com/sharepoint/differences-classic-modern-search).

-Follow the guidelines to make content easy to find for users in [Set up Microsoft Search](set-up-microsoft-search.md).
-These guidelines apply to Microsoft Search in all apps.

 ## Step 2: Get your organization to adopt modern sites